 The BPSA has seven standing committees, each chaired by one of our volunteer Board members.
-Electric Bicycles, Safety, Legal & Legislative, Statistics, Bicycle Leadership Conference, Sustainability, and Marketing.
+Electric Bicycles, Safety, Legal & Legislative, Statistics, Bicycle Leadership Conference, Education, and Marketing.

 Our committee structure allows important work to proceed in each of these areas between our quarterly Board meetings.

 Chair: Larry Pizzi, Currie Technologies and Accell North America

 The E-Bike Committee works to update state laws governing the use of e-bikes across the U.S. In many states, e-bikes lack a specific vehicle classification and it is unclear how they are regulated.
 Our goal is to clearly define Class 1, 2 and 3 e-bikes as bicycles and provide sensible roles for their use so that consumers and retailers are not confused about their state’s e-bike law and the public is encouraged to take advantage of the benefits that e-bikes offer.

 Through the combined efforts of BPSA, PeopleForBikes, lawmakers, advocates and retailers, 10 states have adopted model three-class legislation: Arizona, Arkansas, California, Colorado, Connecticut, Illinois, Michigan, Tennessee, Utah, and Washington, and another “19 in 2019″ are planned.